-LoRa receiver with SyNchronization and Cancellation (LoRaSyNc) designed in \cite{Garlisi2021} to enhance LoRa network capacity limit.
-This is through extending the traditional demodulation procedures by synchronizing superposed signals and adding a clock tracking scheme to the frame reception procedure.
-Authors in \cite{9644605} address LoRWAN stability by designing a SIC LoRa receiver.
-This two-user detector uses the bit-interleaved coded modulation to detect and cancel the strongest interfering signal, considering both soft-demodulator and a soft-decoder to attain acceptable error rates regarding the low SNR regime of LoRa communication.
-Online concurrent transmissions scheme for LoRa GW \cite{9155433} consists of three steps: identifying the frame preamble, detection of start-of-frame-delimiter, and packet decoding using only the legacy LoRa’s (de)modulation.
-FTrack presented in \cite{Xia2020} adopts a technique to distinguish between collided LoRa signals using their preamble and chirp characteristics.
-The model built in \cite{DeSouzaSantAna2020} resolves collided packets jointly considering SIC and a stochastic geometry model of LoRaWAN.
-Table \ref{tab:Interference-Cancellations} provides a summary of interference cancellation schemes proposed to alleviate LoRa signals interference using different approaches.
+LoRa receiver with syNchronization and cancellation (LoRaSyNc) was designed in \cite{Garlisi2021} to enhance LoRa network capacity limit by extending the traditional demodulation procedures by synchronizing superposed signals and adding a clock tracking scheme to the frame reception procedure.
+The authors of \cite{9644605} addressed the stability of LoRaWAN by designing a SIC LoRa receiver.
+This two-user detector uses the bit-interleaved coded modulation to detect and cancel the strongest interfering signal, considering a soft-demodulator and soft-decoder to attain acceptable error rates regarding the low SNR regime of LoRa communication.
+The online concurrent TX scheme for LoRa GW \cite{9155433} consists of three steps: identifying the frame preamble, detecting the start-of-frame-delimiter, and packet decoding using only the legacy LoRa’s (de)modulation.
+FTrack presented in \cite{Xia2020}, \cite{10.1145/3356250.3360024} adopted a technique to distinguish between colliding LoRa signals using their preamble and chirp characteristics.
+The model built in \cite{DeSouzaSantAna2020} resolves collided packets jointly by considering the SIC and a stochastic geometry model of LoRaWAN.
+Table \ref{tab:Interference-Cancellations} summarizes the interference cancellation schemes proposed to alleviate LoRa signals interference using different approaches.